Oasis-R-D/PWB2/CONTRIBUTING.md

 ## Reporting bugs
 The following information might help identify and resolve the issue:

-Screenshots and videos (if they're applicable given the issue nature) - attach them to the issue post.
+Screenshots and videos (if they're applicable given the issue nature).

 Console logs

 ## Requesting features